 Regardless as to the size of your firm, you will want to ensure that expenses accounting is streamlined and efficient.
 A prepaid card can offer significant advantages in this regard.
 Cash advances and petty cash can be challenging to manage.
 These traditional approaches are time-consuming, requiring staff to keep track of receipts and petty cash is inappropriate for all but the smallest out of pocket expenses.

 Perhaps inevitably, where employees have free rein on their spending, there is a risk that they will incur substantial, unauthorised expenses.
 These can leave the business financially exposed with some unpleasant shocks at the end of the month.
 Soldo's prepaid company card, in comparison, enables you to set limits on employee spending at individual cardholder level so that no one can get carried away.
-Limits can be easily changed using the Soldo dashboard.
+Limits can be easily changed using the Soldo web console.

 With traditional company cards, you may need to pay fees to transfer money, and this process may take some time.
 With the Soldo card, transfers are free and instant.